Skip to contents

 a character string specifying the desired tests.

-a character string specifying the type of permutation test.
+a character string specifying the permutation scheme.

 statistic